How to bring green into the classroom

 - Connect the Dots

 Instilling a sense of connectedness to nature and the environment--be it a forest, field, or urban landscape--is essential to helping fledgling TreeHuggers care about the world around them.
 To teach your students about global issues such as climate change and endangered species, look to local issues such as recycling, storm-water runoff, or air pollution.
-Making it personal and connecting it to your community (click the links to learn how) makes it real.
+Making it personal and connecting it to your community makes it real.

 - Calculate Your Carbon Footprint